 While the report covers general industry and construction, 5 of the top ten standards most cited this year were from the construction standards 29 CFR 1926.
 The others, from 1910, cover general industry.

 The 5 construction standards that made this list were: Fall Protection – General Requirements, Scaffolding, Ladders, and Fall Protection – Training Requirements, and Personal Protective and Lifesaving Equipment - Eye and Face Protection.
-All but the latter were on the list last year.
+All were on the list last year, as well.

 2. Hazard Communication (1910.1200)